moul/doc.cloud.online.net/www/documentation/api/content/volume.md

-### group Volumes resources
+### group Volumes

-This resources of API methods allows you to create, manage or delete your volumes.
+A Volume abstracts data storage operations for your servers in a flexible manner. `volumes` endpoint allow you to create, list or delete your volumes.

-#### Operation on a collection of volumes [/volumes]
+#### Volumes [/volumes]

 ##### Create a new volume [POST]

+Create a new volume

+The response is an object that has a key called `volume`.
+This key contain a standard `volume` object.

 + Parameters
     + name (required, string, `volume-0-3`)...
 The volume name